Back in 2021, Duolingo introduced legendary levels — the ultimate test of how well you know a skill.

 They proved to be pretty popular (despite non-premium members having to part with their hard-earned gems to attempt them) with Duolingo trees across the world going from gold to purple.

-Rest assured, whichever version of Duolingo you’re currently rocking, by the end of this article you’ll be a total expert on all things legendary.
+Hopefully, by the end of this article, you’ll be an expert in all things legendary!

 Let’s get into it!